“If people like you they will listen to you, but if they trust you, they’ll do business with you.“

 Rand actually suggests using old-school offline techniques like TV, print, billboards, etc.

 These are totally viable outlets for brands with deep pockets.

 But this approach probably isn’t suitable for smaller businesses with a shoestring budget.

 However, there are two techniques that can work for almost any company.

 In fact, a survey by Visible Experts listed referrals/recommendations as the number one offline medium for obtaining leads.

 It’s also important to note that according to Nielsen, recommendations are still the number one way to build trust.

-If you can create brand advocates that willingly spread the word about your business, the world is your oyster, and branded searches are practically guaranteed to follow.
+If you can create brand advocates who willingly spread the word about your business, the world is your oyster, and branded searches are practically guaranteed to follow.

-That’s why I recommend putting a lot of effort into exceeding customer expectations, providing great customer service, etc. to create brand advocates.
+We recommend putting much effort into exceeding customer expectations, providing great customer service, etc., to create brand advocates.